-We recently brought our almost 2-year-old to Yankee Stadium.
-It was the family’s first Yankee’s game, but we’re no strangers to baseball.
+Our child was almost 2 when we took them to their first game at Yankee Stadium.
+It was our family’s first Yankee’s game, but we’re no strangers to baseball.
 In just a season and a half of their life, we’ve brought our favorite tag-a-long to 15+ games at four different MLB stadiums.
 Yankee Stadium hit different, though.
-In today’s post, we’re sharing everything we learned so you are more prepared than we were to go to a Yankees game with kids.
+In today’s post, we’re sharing everything we learned about this specific ballpark, with hopes that you can be more prepared than we were for a Yankees game with kids.

 Yankee Stadium Overview